-Microsoft Azure storage account contains all of your Azure Storage data objects: blobs, files, queues, tables, and disks.
-The cloud storage account provides a unique namespace for your Azure Storage data that is available from anywhere in the globe over HTTP or HTTPS network.
-Data in Azure storage account is enduring and highly accessible, secure, and highly scalable.
+Microsoft Azure storage account contains all your Azure Storage data objects: blobs, files, queues, tables, and disks.
+The cloud storage account provides a unique namespace for your Azure Storage data that is available from anywhere globally over HTTP or HTTPS network.
+As a result, data in the Azure storage account is enduring and highly accessible, secure, and scalable.
 Before deep dive, let’s understand what cloud storage in general is.

 What is Cloud Storage

-For example, Netflix is using AWS S3 storage service to deliver content to its users.
+For example, Netflix uses AWS S3 storage service to deliver content to its users.

-Cloud storage is purchased from the third-party cloud vendor who owns and operates the data storage capacity and delivers it over an Internet in a pay-as-you-go model.
-These cloud storage vendors manage capacity, durability, and security to make data accessible to your applications all around the globe.
+Cloud storage is purchased from the third-party cloud vendor who owns and operates the data storage capacity and delivers it over the Internet in a pay-as-you-go model.
+These cloud storage vendors manageability, durability, and security to make data accessible to your applications all around the globe.

 Apps access cloud storage through traditional storage protocols or directly via the API.
-Many vendors are offering complimentary services designed to help collect, secure, analyze, and manage data on a massive scale.
+In addition, many vendors offer complementary services designed to help collect, secure, analyze, and manage data on a massive scale.

 Types of Cloud Storage

 There are mainly three types of cloud data storage: object storage, file storage, and block storage.
 Each offers its advantages and have their use cases: